-The state did not achieve its crash reduction objective for FY 17 of maintaining or reducing the total combined fatality and injury crash rate per 100 million VMT to at or below 2.57.
+The state did not achieve its crash reduction objective for FY 18 of maintaining or reducing the total combined fatality and injury crash rate per 100 million VMT to at or below 2.57.

-The state's crash reduction goal has been changed from prior years to measure a combined rate of fatalities and injuries.
+The state's crash reduction goal measures a combined rate of fatalities and injuries.
 The state believes this provides a better measurement of the effectiveness of the state's crash reduction activities.
 The state realizes a comparatively low number of commercial vehicle related fatalities each year, as the state is relatively small geographically.
 As a result, a small increase, or decrease in the number of fatalities results in a notable percentage increase/decrease.